 1. Pray for missionaries.

 Missionary kids give up a lot for their parents’ choice.
-Far from friends and family.
-And it’s harder to make friends across language and culture barriers.
-Even dollar store goodies stuffed in a padded envelope show them others remember and care!
+They have to leave friends and family.
+And it’s harder to make new friends across language and culture barriers.
+Even dollar store goodies stuffed in a padded envelope show them that others remember and care!

 6. Show real interest in their work.

-It’s not just their life, it’s their heart.
-Find out what’s going on.
+Missions is not just a job.
+It’s their life, their heart.
+So find out what’s going on.
 What they’d like to do, and see happen.
 Learn of their struggles, their fears, their burdens.

 7. Keep in mind how limited their income often is.

-It’s hard seeing their own children go without needed clothing, or the people around them struggling to put food on the table.
+It’s hard seeing their own children go without necessities, or the people around them struggling to put food on the table.
 Be sensitive about sharing details of your comfortable or well-off lifestyle.

 8. Share your life and everyday news.